 The Bottom Line

-From property-wide initiatives to guest rooms, food, and beverage or spas, event planners should be asking their hotels about what specific efforts are being made to be more sustainable in order to make more informed choices.
+From property-wide initiatives to guest rooms, food and beverage, or spas, event planners should be asking their hotels about what specific efforts are being made to be more sustainable.
+These trends in hospitality can help planners to make more informed choices.